mathie/mathie.github.io/_drafts/specifying-rails-controllers-with-rspec.markdown

 current_path.should eq('/widgets')
 {% endhighlight %}

-instead we now wrap the object under test with `expect`:
+(which relies on a method called `should` being defined on your object) instead we now wrap the object under test with `expect`:

 {% highlight ruby %}
 expect(current_path).to eq('/widgets')
 {% endhighlight %}

-It still reads well ("expect current path to equal /widgets" instead of "current path should equal /widgets").
+It still reads well ("expect current path to equal /widgets" as opposed to the older version, "current path should equal /widgets").
 Combined with the `allow` decorator method, it also gives us a consistent language for mocking, which we'll see shortly.
 To my mind, it also makes it slightly clearer exactly what the object under test really is, since it's (necessarily) wrapped in parentheses.
 I like the new syntax.

-I always like to start simple, and from the user's perspective.
-If I'm going to manage a set of widgets, I need to be able to find the page from another location.
-In this scenario, we're checking that there's a 'List Widgets' link somewhere on the home page.
-It saves that embarrassing conversation with the client where you've implemented a new feature, but she can't find it.
-Let's just assume we've satisfied that, instead of diving into the layout files. :)
+Let's just assume we've implemented this particular scenario, by inserting the following into `app/views/layouts/application.html.erb`:

+{% highlight erb %}
+<li><%= link_to 'List widgets', widgets_path %></li>
+{% endhighlight %}

 It does bring up the issue of routes, though: how to we specify that the list of widgets is located at `/widgets`?
 Let's write a couple of quick specs to verify the routes.
-(I swither between testing routes being overkill or not.
+I swither between testing routes being overkill or not.
 If there is client side JavaScript relying on the contract that the routes specify, I err on the side of specifying them.
-It's not too hard, anyway.)
+It's not too hard, anyway.
 So, in `spec/routing/widgets_controller_routing_spec.rb` (that's a mouthful, but it's what [rubocop][] recommends):